PKUHPC/CraneSched/docs/en/deployment/backend/Ubuntu.md

 Ubuntu 20.04 uses **cgroup v1** by default, while Ubuntu 22.04 and 24.04 default to **cgroup v2**.

-CraneSched also defaults to **cgroup v1**.
-To enable cgroup v2 support with GRES you must perform [additional configuration](eBPF.md), or switch the system back to cgroup v1.
+CraneSched supports both **cgroup v1** and **cgroup v2**.
+However, using GRES on a cgroup v2 system requires additional configuration; see the [eBPF guide](eBPF.md) for the required steps.

 #### 1.5.1 Configure cgroup v1

-Skip this section if your system already runs cgroup v1.
+If you cannot build the eBPF components and still need GRES, you can switch back to cgroup v1:

 ```bash
 # Set kernel boot arguments to switch to cgroup v1